typemeta/funcj/codec/readme.md

         .map(ZonedDateTime::ofLocal);
 ```

-Note that the same custom codec can be used for any encoding format.
+Note that the same custom codec can be used for any encoding format - XML, JSON etc.

 #### StringProxyCodec